ljpatrick/marxpaint/magic/docs/README.txt

                   Additionally, the fact that the starter has been flipped (or unflipped) should be recorded on disk when the current drawing is saved.

                 * SPECIAL_MIRROR -- Similar to SPECIAL_FLIP, but for magic
-                  tools that mirror the contents of the canvas.
+                  tools that mirror the contents of the canvas horizontally.

     Color Conversions